Skip to main content

 • i5-5675C none-vPro 37W TDP

-Intel Socket 1151 and the 6th and 7th Generation CPUs support both DDR3 and DDR4 (specifically DDR3+DDR3L+DDR4).
+Intel Socket 1151 and the 6th and 7th Generation CPUs support DDR3 and DDR4 (specifically DDR3+DDR3L+DDR4).

 These four are the only motherboards I am aware of that do everything the older Intel vPro motherboard did: